parkermac/LO/extract/tef/README.md

 #### EXTRACTION CODE
 ---

 `extract_sections.py` creates a NetCDF file for each section with arrays of hourly transport and tracer values on the section, arranged as (t, z, x-or-y).
-Using command line arguments you can change the run and the day range.
-When you run the code you can decide at the command line to extract all the sections from the list, or just one.
-The main list is defined in `tef_fun.get_sect_df()`.
-Typically this will be done on a remote machine, like boiler, although the defaults are designed to work with model output I have saved on my mac.
+Using command line arguments you can change the run, the day range, the sections to extract, and the variables extracted.
+Typically this will be done on a remote machine, like perigee, although the defaults are designed to work with model output I have saved on my mac.

+**NOTE**: this code runs mulitple subprocess instances of `extract_one_time.py`, currently 20 at once (set by Nproc in `extract_sections.py`).
+This significantly speeds things up, but it tends to completely occupy the machine, _**so you only want to run one of these at a time**_.

+The **command line arguments** are set in `alpha/extract_argfun.py`, with the usual requirements for gridname, tag, ex_name, and beginning and end dates.
+You also specify:

+- -ro, --roms_out_num, is a integer specifying where to look for the ROMS history profiles
+- -get_bio is a Boolean.
+If True then you get the list in tef_fun.vn_list.
+If False (the default) then vn_list = ['salt'].
+- -sect_name is a string to specify the sections to get, either a single one such as ai1, or all of them using "-sect_name all" in the command line.
+The full list is hardcoded into tef_fun.get_sect_df(), so eventually we will need to rethink this to make it more general (like if I want to use these tools for an idealized case or a new grid).

-Input: ROMS history files over some date range
+Input: ROMS history files over some date range, e.g. [\*] = 2017.01.01_2017.12.31

 Output: LO_output/extract/[gtagex]/tef/extractions_[\*]/[sect name].nc where:

-- [\*] = 2017.01.01_2017.12.31 for example

-Variables: ocean_time, salt, q, z0, DA0, lon, lat, h, zeta
+Variables in the NetCDF files:
-- salt is hourly salinity in each cell (t, z, y-or-x)
+- salt is hourly salinity in each cell (t, z, x-or-y) [same for all other variables]
-- q is hourly transport in each cell (t, z, y-or-x)
+- q is hourly transport in each cell (t, z, x-or-y)
-- vel is velocity in each cell (t, z, y-or-x) positive to East or North
+- vel is velocity in each cell (t, z, x-or-y) positive to East or North
-- DA is the area of each cell (t, z, y-or-x) hence: q = vel * DA
+- DA is the area of each cell (t, z, x-or-y) hence: q = vel * DA
 - z0 is the average depth of cell centers (assumes SSH=0)
 - DA0 is the average cross-sectional area of each cell (assumes SSH=0)
-- h is depth on the section (y-or-x) positive down
+- h is depth on the section (x-or-y) positive down
-- zeta is SSH on the section (t, y-or-x) positive up
+- zeta is SSH on the section (t, x-or-y) positive up
 - ocean_time is a vector of time in seconds since (typically) 1/1/1970.

 ---

 `process_sections.py` organizes all the transports at each time into salinity bins.
+It accepts a shortened set of command line arguments (-gatagex, -0, -1), or you can run it without these and it will ask you to choose from available folders.

 Input: the output NetCDF files from `extract_sections.py`

 Output: LO_output/extract/[gtagex]/tef/processed_[\*]/[sect name].p

-- a pickled dict with keys: ['tef_q','tef_vel','tef_da', 'tef_qs', 'sbins', 'ot', 'qnet', 'fnet', 'ssh']
+- a pickled dict with keys: ['q', 'salt', 'salt2', [other variables], 'sbins', 'ot', 'qnet', 'fnet', 'ssh']

-These are defined as:
+These are packed in order [time, salinity bin]:

-- tef_q transport in salinity bins, hourly, (m3/s)
+- q is hourly transport in salinity bins (still positive East and North)
--	tef_da area in salinity bins, hourly, (m2)
--	tef_qs salt transport in salinity bins, hourly, (g/kg m3/s)
+- salt is hourly transport of salt in salinity bins
--	tef_qs2 salinity-squared transport in salinity bins, hourly, (g2/kg2 m3/s)
+- salt is hourly transport of salt-squared in salinity bins
+- similar for all other variables that exist in both vn_list and the input file

--	sbins the salinity bin centers
+The salinity bin centers (typically 1000 of them) are:
+-	sbins

+These are just functions of time:
 -	ot ocean time (sec from 1/1/1970)
 -	qnet section integrated transport (m3/s)
 -	fnet section integrated tidal energy flux (Watts)
 -	ssh section averaged ssh (m)

-Packed in order (time, salinity bin).

-NOTE: we create tef_vel as the flux-weighted velocity: tef_vel = tef_q/tef_da.

 ---

-`bulk_calc.py` does the TEF bulk calculations, using the algorithm of Marvin Lorenz, allowing for multiple in- and outflowing layers
+`bulk_calc.py` does the TEF bulk calculations, using the algorithm of Marvin Lorenz, allowing for multiple in- and outflowing layers.
+Like `process_sections.py` it accepts a shortened set of command line arguments (-gatagex, -0, -1), or you can run it without these and it will ask you to choose from available folders.

-Input: LiveOcean_output/tef2/[*]/processed/[sect name].p
+Input: output of `process_sections.py`

-Output: LiveOcean_output/tef2/[*]/bulk/[sect name].p
+Output: LO_output/extract/[gtagex]/tef/bulk_[\*]/[sect name].p

-These are pickled dicts with keys: ['QQ', 'SS', 'SS2', 'ot', 'qnet_lp', 'fnet_lp', 'ssh_lp']
-where ot is a time vector (seconds since 1/1/1970 as usual), and QQ is a matrix of shape (362, 30) meaning that it is one per day, at Noon, after tidal-averaging, with nan-days on the ends cut off.
+These are pickled dicts with keys: ['salt', 'salt2', [other variables], 'q', 'ot', 'qnet', 'fnet', 'ssh'] where 'salt', 'q', and etc. are matrices of shape (362, 30) meaning that it is one per day, at Noon, after tidal-averaging, with nan-days on the ends cut off.
 The 30 is the number of "bulk" bins, so many might be filled with nan's.
-SS2 is salinity-squared, used later for variance budgets.
+All variables have been tidally averaged and subsampled to one per day (at noon UTC).

 ---

-* bulk_plot_clean.py plots the results of bulk_calc.py, either as a single plot to the screen, or multiple plots to png's.
+* bulk_plot.py plots the results of bulk_calc.py, either as a single plot to the screen, or multiple plots to png's.
 You need to edit the code to run for other years.

-Input: LiveOcean_output/tef2/[*]/bulk/[sect name].p

-Output: LiveOcean_output/tef2/[*]/bulk_plots_clean/[sect name].p

 ---
 #### FLUX CODE